Frontmatter #

 ---

-Slug values are normalized (lowercased and slugified).
+Slug values are normalized (lowercased and slugified) in both cases.

 date #